 We had always planned on taking our first Walt Disney World trip this year so when the New Year ball dropped and 2019 began.
-We finally decided to finally schedule our vacation.
+We finally decided to schedule our vacation.
 The last time I visited the theme park was 2011.
-We knew we’d need some help with planning a friend of mine had just taken her first family trip to Disney and recommended Visit Orlando for trip planning for Walt Disney World.
+We knew we’d need some help with planning, a friend of mine had recently taken a bachelorette trip to Disney and recommended Visit Orlando for trip planning.

 Each month brought us closer to the big day.
 I checked our countdown clock on a regular basis as I made lists, searched for discount codes, and waited for the appropriate dates to make priority seating’s.
 I dreamed of how we would surprise our kids with the big news!

 When trip planning for Walt Disney World was said and done, we had a fantastic time!
 My kids were totally surprised, we loved our hotel choice, had wonderful weather and the parks did not feel crowded.
 I now think that I am VERY ready to plan our next trip based on the advice I’m glad I took, and the advice I wish I had taken.
 I’ve included examples of both to help my fellow planners:

 10 Steps To Plan Your Disney Vacation

 I found that our hotel of choice The Wilderness Lodge was very popular and room availability was scarce.
 After some tedious work was able to book a woods view room at the Wilderness Lodge for a great discount because of tips I received from discount websites.

 We had a driver waiting for us at the airport when we went to pick up our luggage.
 He stopped at a grocery store so we could pick up a few items for the week, then brought us directly to the hotel.
 We didn’t have to navigate directions or make stops at other hotels.